-Our radiologists in Ottawa routinely perform prenatal genetic screening tests for pregnant people to gain insight into the development of a fetus and determine whether serious conditions may be present.
+Our ultrasound technologists routinely perform prenatal genetic screening tests for pregnant people to gain insight into the development of a fetus and determine whether serious conditions may be present.
 Today, we list the tests and explain the benefits of each.

 Prenatal Genetic Screening Tests